 The Wines of Piemonte

 In 2020–2024, I focused on writing The Wines of Piemonte, a 400-page book published by the Académie du Vin Library.
 The unique feature of the book is that it treats all 60 Piedmontese denominations with the seriousness usually given only to Barolo and Barbaresco.
-If you want to read about the twists and turns of this project, read and subscribe to the Diary.
 It was awarded by the OIV in 2024.
-As a result, I led a tasting on the diversity of Piedmontese wines at Texsom, Dallas, my first ever visit to the USA and made presentations in Italian in Turin and Alba, an absolute honour.
+As a result, I led a tasting on the diversity of Piedmontese wines at Texsom, Dallas, my first ever visit to the USA, and made presentations in Italian in Turin and Alba, an absolute honour.
+The translation into Italian is available here.

-For Nebbia e Luce, I have interviewed and written detailed profiles of 25 leading producers of Nebbiolo, a dream job!
-My article on the growing trend for planting white grape varieties in Piemonte, traditionally thought of as a red wine region, appeared in Decanter magazine.
+For Nebbia e Luce, I interviewed and wrote detailed profiles of 25 leading producers of Nebbiolo, a dream job.
+My article on the growing trend for planting white grape varieties in Piemonte, traditionally thought of as a red wine region, appeared in Decanter.
 I made a detailed presentation of the data with a tasting at Vinitaly 2025 in Verona.
-Finally, I am the wine guide for Wine Scholar Guild’s in-depth tour of Piemonte
+I am the wine guide for Wine Scholar Guild’s in-depth tours of Piemonte.

 In all this, I am indebted to Janet Tomlinson, editor and companion.
 She has a great ability to ask the wider question, challenge assumptions, and scrutinise my English.
 We make a great team.